keu/docs/software/manage-airflow-versions.md

 :::caution

-Upgrading a Nebula Deployment to [AC 2.3.0](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md) can take significantly longer than normal, with some upgrades taking anywhere from 10 minutes to an hour.
+Upgrading a Software Deployment to [AC 2.3.0](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md) can take significantly longer than normal, with some upgrades taking anywhere from 10 minutes to an hour.
 If you need to minimize the upgrade time for a given Deployment, reach out to [Astronomer Support](https://support.astornomer.io) and request for Astronomer to remove unnecessary records from your metadata DB.

 :::